joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 - Allow the key `k=` ("key pair algorithm name") to support values besides `ed25519`.
   - The algorithm name should encompass all parameters needed to perform crypto sign and verify operations aside from the public key, the private key.
 In other words, the algorithm name might include both a crypto system name and specific parameters like a name of a well known ECC curve (for example).
 It need not be an industry recognized string but must be a well defined value agreed upon by the MCP client tool and MCP Registry.
 - Allow the key `p=` to contain a public key string that is processed using a routine defined by the `k=`.
-  - The only requirement on the string is that it does not contain a semicolon `;` because this is the delimiter for the key value pair.
+  - The only requirement on the string is that it does not contain a semicolon `;` because this is the delimiter for the key-value pair.

 One concern for the `k=` value is how long it can get.
 A DNS TXT record has a maximum length of 255 characters.
 In other words, a public key that is too long (such as a large RSA public key) may not fit.
 The DNS flow lends itself to elliptic curve cryptography, which generally has shorter public keys than RSA-based cryptosystems.
 The HTTP flow can facilitate longer public key representations.

 Future major versions of the record format can be differentiated by `v=MCPv2` or similar.

+As the need arises for additional crypto algorithms, values allowed by the `k=` parameter can be expanded ("crypto agility") and older ones can be phased out by the MCP Registry, as needed.

 ## Supported algorithms